karynaur/karynaur.github.io/content/post/mnist-from-numpy/index.md

 ## Training loop

 Now comes the training part.
 We shall perform Stochastic Gradient Descent by sending our training set in batches of $128$ with a learning rate of $0.001$.
-We can do this by simply creating a sample set containing $128$ elements randomly chosen from 0 to $50,000$ (the size of X_train), and extracting all elements from $X_train$ and $Y_train$ having the respective indices.
+We can do this by simply creating a sample set containing $128$ elements randomly chosen from 0 to $50,000$ (the size of X_train), and extracting all elements from X_train and Y_train having the respective indices.

 ``` python
 epochs = 10000